Good-Natured and Sincere Nation

-- Their hips are tied with red, yellow, green or other colour belts and it looks so quite well.
+- Traveller Ulrich von Werdum visited Ukraine in 1670-1672.
+He wrote “In Lviv life is so beautiful, there are delicate and seductive brides, I have never met like that on the whole Earth.The peasant women wear shirts made of coarse linen, wealthy girls wear embroidered nankeen, besides all body shapes can be seen so clearly as if they are naked.
+The upper part of the shirts around the neck is brought together in a circle and elegantly framed with colored cotton.
+Their hips are tied with red, yellow, green or other color belts and it looks so quite well.
 As for the decoration of the head, it is determined by the great accuracy.
 They decorate it with fresh summer flowers and green wreaths, in winter the girls must replace them with wax wreaths.
-There are also rings on their fingers and very large earrings and beads made of crystal, glass, copper, according to the imagination and finances.
+There are also rings on their fingers and very large earrings and beads made of crystal, glass, copper, according to the imagination and finances.”

 - Extensive memories of Ukraine left Swedish serjeant Veiga.
 Describing in details Ukrainian clothes, among other things he noticed that women’s skirt was made of a thin woollen cloth of different colours, and it fitted to the body very tightly and perfectly shaped it.

 - Vividly describes the life and appearance of the Ukrainians Izmaylov (“The Journey to the midday Russia, in letters”.
 Moscow, 1800).
-About family life, he writes that it is marked with a lot of love, respect, and trust: “the mutual love creates in their household the better harmony and order than the authority power and obedience which we, Russians, have…
+About family life, he writes that it is marked with a lot of love, respect, and trust: “the mutual love creates in their household the better harmony and order than the Russian authority power and obedience.